baldeep06/applypilot/README.md

 ### 🎯 AI Cover Letter Generation
 - Automatically generates personalized cover letters using Google Gemini AI
 - Matches your resume to the job description on the current webpage
-- Produces natural, professional, application-ready writing
+- Produces natural, professional, and truthful application-ready writing

 ### 📝 Multiple Templates
 Choose the format that best fits the application: